Diagrammatic Reasoning with Control as a Constructor, Applications to Quantum Circuits: Sufficient condition for the conjugation law

-Intuitively, we can transform any morphism $h$ into a morphism $h'$ that is a sequential composition of $\ell$ layers each containning a single morphism of $\mathcal{G}$ sandwiched between identities.
-Applied to $f$ and $g$, this yields $f'$ and $g'$ of the above form such that
+Intuitively, we can transform any morphism $f_0$ into a morphism $f_0'$ that is a sequential composition of $\ell$ layers each containing a single morphism of $\mathcal{G}$ sandwiched between identities.
+Applied to $f$ and $g$, this yields $f'$ and $g'$ of the above form such that $\cat{P}\vdash f=f'$ and $\cat{P}\vdash g=g'$.
+Moreover,

-where the last equality is given by \cref{lem:daggerimplication}.
-Then, proving the following equation is enough to conclude.